 Ham, melty cheese and dill pickle make for the most amazing combination!
-These ham and cheese quesadillas are golden and crispy on the outside and have lots of delicious texture and flavour inside.
+These ham and cheese quesadillas are golden brown and crispy on the outside and have lots of delicious texture and flavour inside.
 If you’re looking for a new dinner or lunch idea, this easy quesadilla recipe is a must try!

 A ham and cheese sandwich, is there anything more iconic for lunch?

 If you want those delicious flavours but want to mix things up a bit, then these ham and cheese quesadillas are sure to do just that!

 They have familiar flavours of a ham and cheese sandwich, but they’re even better.
 And once you make them, you’re gonna want to have them on the regular (at least that’s the case in our home).

 What do you often have with a ham and cheese sandwich?
 Well, for me, with pretty much any sandwich, I love pickle and potato chips.

 These ham and cheese quesadillas have the pickle component built right in, and it adds such a lovely texture and flavour.
 Perfect with some chips on the side, if you ask me!

 Fan of pickle recipes?
 Check out this pickle grilled cheese sandwich!

 Why We Love Ham and Cheese Quesadillas

 - These cheesy ham quesadillas can be made in about 20 minutes!